yiliansource/lecture-notes/README.md

 ### Local Frontend

 The development server serves a local instance of the frontend.
 When building, data will be statically rendered.
-Note that the lecture document .pdfs will not be available, as they are copied at export time.
+Note that the

 ```console
 yarn dev
 ```

+> [!WARNING]
+> The lecture PDFs will not be available in the browser, as they are copied at export time.

 ### Create new lecture